Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Strategy often fails at the point of execution.
-By applying wargaming to the tactical level, organizations can significantly increase ROI by training sales teams to neutralize competitor counter-arguments in real-time.
+By applying wargaming to the tactical level, organizations can significantly increase ROI by training sales teams to neutralize competitor counter-arguments in real time.
 This entry quantifies the impact of simulation on market share retention and revenue growth.
-Link to Article
+Read the publication on Driving Sales Force Effectiveness through Tactical Wargaming.

 Bridging the gap between corporate vision and organizational results.